mooinglemur/zsmkit/README.md

 The minimum Commander X16 ROM release supported is R44.

+This is **ZSMKit v3**.
+* This version requires **two** adjacent high RAM banks.
+* If you're looking for the version which fits in a single 8K high RAM bank, check out the [v2 branch](https://github.com/mooinglemur/zsmkit/tree/v2).
-This is **ZSMKit v2**.
-If you're looking for the legacy version which supports streaming from disk, check out the [v1 branch](https://github.com/mooinglemur/zsmkit/tree/v1).
+* If you're looking for the legacy version which supports streaming from disk, check out the [v1 branch](https://github.com/mooinglemur/zsmkit/tree/v1).

 ## Overview